 In contrast, the ESG benchmark assesses a company’s environmental, social, and governance practices.
 ESG considers a range of environmental factors when making investment decisions.
 These include a company’s climate policies, energy use, waste, and pollution.
 Social factors include a company’s stakeholder relations, diversity, justice, and fighting against racism.

-While Shariah compliance and ESG criteria can sometimes overlap, but they are not the same.
+While Sharia compliance and ESG criteria can sometimes overlap, but they are not the same.
 For example, an ESG-compliant fund may exclude military or tobacco investments but might invest in pig products and Riba (interest).
-Shariah compliance adds more requirements concerning liquidity, morality, and honesty.
+Sharia compliance adds more requirements concerning liquidity, morality, and honesty.
 Hejaz screens against companies that derive more than 5% of their gross revenue from impermissible income.
 Exclusions include alcohol, military, Riba (interest), pig products, and conventional financial institutions.